ismaildawoodjee/GreatEx/README.md

 If you do not wish to remove the images, use the following command instead:

     docker-compose down --volumes

+## Steps to Submit a Pull Request

+Similar to the steps from [Great Expectations contribution page](https://docs.greatexpectations.io/docs/contributing/contributing_setup).

+1. Fork this repo.

+2. Clone your forked repo (NOT the original repo).

+3. Add remote upstream by running:

+        git remote add upstream git@github.com:ismaildawoodjee/GreatEx.git

+4. Create a new branch and work on that branch:

+        git checkout -b example-branch

+5. Add changes, commit, and push to the branch in your fork:

+        git push --set-upstream origin example-branch

+6. Open pull request from `example-branch` branch.

 ## About the `docker-compose` File